Biography: A Journey of Hope and Healing (1960 – Present 2018)

 Calling myself an artist did not come easy.
 The “Impostor Syndrome,” the feeling that to be an artist is so much above what I am, was a real struggle.
 Yet, after devoting myself entirely to the creative process for the last 15 years – what else should I call myself?

 “Enough of the Holocaust” is a voice I often felt internally and heard externally, usually just by the silent gaze of others.
-Enough art, music, books, museums concerning that outrage of the last century, that crime beyond all crimes.
+Enough art, music, books, and museums concerning that outrage of the last century, that crime beyond all crimes.
 There’s a feeling of Holocaust fatigue that is authentic, not only for those who live with direct Holocaust memories but for most anyone who’s looked out at the world.
 I have rewritten my artist statement numerous times over the years.
 Each rewrite reflects a growing awareness of how I see my work in the timeline of art-making and my willingness to share my process.
-I was experiencing the struggle which Brene Brown describes so well: “Vulnerability sounds like truth and feels like courage.
+I was experiencing the struggle which Brene Brown describes so well, “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren’t always comfortable, but they’re never weakness.”

-Success, as I’m sure you know, can only be defined by the person achieving it.
+As I’m sure you know, success can only be defined by the person achieving it.
 My definition of success has evolved over the years.
-Although I did not reach fame or fortune, I am content with my artistic mastery and the tremendous positive impact it has had on my life.
+Although I did not reach fame or fortune, I am content with my artistic mastery and its tremendous positive impact on my life.

 “The best way of training the young is to train yourself at the same time; not to admonish them, but to be never seen doing that of which you would admonish them.” – Plato